 RAF Digby played a significant role during World War II.
 The former Sector Operations Room has been the subject of an excellent restoration, and now shows what the situation was at the outbreak of war on September 3rd, 1939.
 There are also displays of Merlin engines, uniforms and other artifacts.
 All the work was undertaken by a volunteer team of Service personnel who retrieved parts from many locations around the U.K.

 The Royal Air Force Airfield Construction Branch is possibly one of the least-known branches of the Service, yet without the ACB, there would be few airfields and RAF establishments as we know them.
 Training personnel in power distribution, plant operation, and many more trades, the Branch operated from 1941 to 1966 when it was disbanded, and its function taken over by the Royal Engineers.
 The RAFACB web site is extremely interesting and covers (with many photographs) an aspect of RAF life that is often overlooked.

 Work on what was to become RAF Coltishall began in 1939, and by the time of the Battle of Britain, it had become a vital airfield whose Hurricanes defended East Anglia.
 Famous names such as Douglas Bader flew from there, and post-war, Wing Commander R.R.
 Stanford Tuck was Station Commander.
 23 Squadron, equipped with the Mosquito NF.36 moved to Coltishall, and it is here that RL249 crashed.
-‘The Home of the Jaguar’ might now have closed, but its spirit, and the traditions it established, lives on in the form of the Spirit of Coltishall Association a vibrant organization that sees to it that the essence of Coltishall is still with us.
+‘The Home of the Jaguar’ might now have closed, but its spirit, and the traditions it established, lives on in the form of the Spirit of Coltishall Association a vibrant organisation that sees to it that the essence of Coltishall is still with us.